Orbit spaces of equivariantly formal torus actions of complexity one: Actions of complexity in general position

 \section{Actions of complexity $1$ in general position}

-Let a torus $T=T^k$ act on a manifold $X=X^{2n}$.
+Let a torus $T=T^k$ act smoothly on a closed manifold $X=X^{2n}$.
 Our main tool is Atiyah--Bredon--Franz--Puppe sequence for equivariant cohomology:

 where $\delta_i$ is the connecting homomorphism in the long exact sequence of equivariant cohomology of the triple $(X_{i+1},X_i,X_{i-1})$.
 It is known that whenever the action of $T^k$ on $X=X^{2n}$ is equivariantly formal, \eqref{eqABseq} is exact: Atiyah \cite{Atiyah} proved the analogous statement for K-theory, Bredon \cite{Bredon} proved it for cohomology with rational coefficients, and Franz--Puppe \cite{FP} obtained the result for cohomology over integers.
 However, in the latter case, it is required that all stabilizers of the torus action are connected (this requirement is a bit weaker in the paper \cite{FP}).
-Note that \eqref{eqABseq} is obviously a sequence of $H^*(BT)$-modules.
+Note that \eqref{eqABseq} is a sequence of $H^*(BT)$-modules.
+In the next construction we fix a notation to be used throughout the paper.

+\begin{con} Recall that $Q=X/T$ is the orbit space, and the spaces $Q_i=X_i/T$ form an orbit type filtration of $Q$.
+A closure of any connected component of $Q_i\setminus Q_{i-1}$ is called \emph{a face of rank $i$} of the action.
+The preimage of $F$ in $X$ is denoted $X_F$.
+Let $T_F\subset T$ denote the noneffective kernel of the induced $T$-action on $X_F$.
+The subspace $X_F$ is a connected component of the set $X^{T_F}$, therefore $X_F$ is a smooth submanifold, we call it \emph{the face submanifold} (of rank $i$) corresponding to $F$.
+If $X$ is orientable, then so is $X_F$.

+The symbol $F_{-1}$ denotes the union of all proper subfaces of $F$.
+In other words, $F_{-1}=F\cap Q_{i-1}$, the intersection of $F$ with the lower strata of the action.
+Similarly, $(X_F)_{-1}$ denotes the preimage of $F_{-1}$ in $X$.
+The subset $F_{-1}$ can be thought as some sort of boundary of $F$.
+The whole orbit space can be obtained by inductively attaching faces $F$ along subsets $F_{-1}$.
+It should be noted however, that $F_{-1}$ may not coincide with the topological boundary of~$F$. \end{con}

+\begin{rem} Recall that a topological pair $(B,C)$ is called \textit{a homology cell} (of rank $i$, over the coefficient ring $R$) if $\Hr_*(B;R)=0$ and $\Hr_j(B,C;R)=0$ for $j\neq i$ and $\Hr_i(B,C;R)\cong R$.
+Although it is not necessary for homological applications, we also require that $B$ is a CW-complex of dimension $i$, and $C$ is its subcomplex. \emph{A homology cell complex} is a topological space obtained by inductive attachment of homology cells (one can simply replace $(D^i,S^{i-1})$ with $i$-dimensional homology cells in the definition of a CW-complex). \end{rem}

 We now demonstrate our key ideas by proving Lemma~\ref{lemMasPan}.